Guide to cycle recycling schemes

 Gav says he is now busy getting “bikes ready for those who need help with presents this Christmas.
 As well as continued fundraising for Gav’s Bikes Christmas Give Away”.

 This is just a tiny selection of the many schemes around the country.
-See the sidebar for a list of the ones we’ve found, or take a look at our map for one close to you.
-If you know of any that we haven’t identified, feel free to let us know via Facebook or Twitter.
+See the sidebar for a shortlist of the ones we’ve found, or take a look at our map for one close to you.
+If you know of any that we haven’t identified, feel free to let us know via Facebook or Twitter, and we’ll add them to the map.

 Why they matter